 This policy applies to all regularly enrolled graduate students as well as nondegree students eligible to take courses.

-A student within the defined program length who is pursing degree-related work, completing requirements, and making sufficient academic and/or research progress as specified by the department or program and the Graduate School.
+A student within the defined program length who is pursuing degree-related work, completing requirements and making sufficient academic and/or research progress as specified by the department or program and the Graduate School.
 The student has registered by completing academic year sign-in and is in residence – that is, regularly present on campus, using University resources to fulfill degree requirements and objectives a majority of days per week for the academic term or year.
 Ordinarily enrolled students receive all benefits reserved for regular degree-seeking students.
 For Ph.D. students, this includes tuition and stipend support.
 The standard tuition rate that includes the student health plan is charged for a student enrolled regularly.

 Students who are currently enrolled, but not receiving a Princeton graduate degree.